Install Request Tracker (RT) on Ubuntu 24.04

 All dependencies found.

-If you get the last line, All dependencies have been found, you are good to go.
+If you get the last line, All dependencies found, you are good to go.

 Once the dependencies issue is sorted, install RT.
-Note that this command will install RT on the /opt/rt5 directory.
+Note that this command will install RT on the /opt/rtN directory, where N represent the major release version of RT, in this example, RT 6.

 sudo make install